 Explore the heart of Barcelona at Placa de Catalunya

-When you leave Casa Batllo, you’re less than 150 meters from Passeig de Gracia, which will take you toward the centre of the city and Placa de Catalunya.
+When you leave Casa Batllo, you’re less than 150 meters from Passeig de Gracia, which will take you toward the centre of Barcelona and Placa de Catalunya.

 Some tourists start their trip to Barcelona at Placa de Catalunya.
-It’s near the centre of the city and contains one of the main tourist offices.
+It’s near the centre of Barcelona and contains one of the main tourist offices.
 Starting here would keep you from being able to get all the way out to Güell Park and back.

 When you reach this public plaza, you can stop at the tourist office if you feel like loading up on brochures and pamphlets, but the real attraction is the surrounding cafes, restaurants, stores, and sculptures.